Updated May 2018

 - Click on the arrow at the top right of any Facebook page and select Settings

-- Click Apps in the left column.
+- Click Apps and Websites in the left column.

 - Review what apps and websites you have subscribed to using your Facebook account.
 Also review the permissions you have granted to these apps.
 Revoke permissions, unsubscribe and remove apps and services you are not using; or that don't meet your privacy needs.